History of evolutionary psychology: 19th century

-After his seminal work in developing theories of natural selection, Charles Darwin devoted much of his final years to the study of the evolutionary foundations for what he saw as the most distinctive human qualities, including aesthetic sensibility, morality, language, intellect and culture.
-He wrote two books;The Descent of Man, and Selection in Relation to Sex in 1871 and The Expression of the Emotions in Man and Animals in 1872 that dealt with topics related to evolutionary psychology.
+After his seminal work in developing theories of natural selection, Charles Darwin devoted much of his final years to studying the evolutionary foundations of what he regarded as the most distinctive human qualities, including aesthetic sensibility, morality, language, intellect, and culture.
+He wrote two books:The Descent of Man, and Selection in Relation to Sex in 1871 and The Expression of the Emotions in Man and Animals in 1872, which addressed topics in evolutionary psychology.
 He also published pathbreaking evolutionary monographs on insect and invertebrate behaviour, and—believing that infant behaviour gives us privileged access to humans' evolutionary endowment—a seminal case-study of his baby son William's behaviour, containing many observations confirmed by recent research, including those on: infant-adult communication and meta-communication; infant emotional expressions; early reasoning; the experimental study of infant jealousy; and the origins of self-knowledge.

-Darwin introduced the concepts of sexual selection to explain the presence of animal and human characteristics that seemed unrelated to survival, such as humans' lack of body-hair and the peacock's tail.
+Darwin introduced the concept of sexual selection to explain the presence of animal and human characteristics that seemed unrelated to survival, such as humans' lack of body hair and the peacock's tail.
 He argued in terms of parental investment to explain contrasting male and female roles surrounding reproduction.
-And he introduced theories concerning group selection, reciprocal altruism and kin selection to explain self-sacrifice.
+He introduced theories concerning group selection, reciprocal altruism, and kin selection to explain self-sacrifice.
 Darwin pondered why humans and animals were often generous to their group members.
 Darwin felt that acts of generosity decreased the fitness of generous individuals.
-This fact contradicted natural selection which favored the fittest individual.
-Darwin concluded that while generosity decreased the fitness of individuals, generosity would increase the fitness of a group.
+This fact contradicts natural selection, which favored the fittest individual.
+Darwin concluded that while generosity decreased individual fitness, it would increase group fitness.
 In this case, altruism arose due to competition between groups.
-The following quote, from Darwin's Origin of Species, is often interpreted by evolutionary psychologists as indication of his foreshadowing the emergence of the field:
+The following quote, from Darwin's Origin of Species, is often interpreted by evolutionary psychologists as an indication of his foreshadowing the emergence of the field:

 In the distant future I see open fields for far more important researches.
 Psychology will be based on a new foundation, that of the necessary acquirement of each mental power and capacity by gradation.